iden-a/IdenAmoakoWebsite/README.md

 * [x] Buttons
 * [x] Alt Text
 * Reflection Questions and Answers:
 1. Is your interview video embedded and can be played on your live website?
-Yes, the interview video is embedded.
+Yes, the interview video is embedded and can be played on youtube.
 2. Did you answer all the interview questions in your video?
 Yes, each question is answered in the video along with the closed captions.